Continuous iterative algorithms for anti-Cheeger cut: Numerical experiments

 \section{Numerical experiments}

-In this section, we conduct performance evaluation of the proposed CIAs on the graphs with positive weight in G-set and always set the initial data $\vec x^0$ to be the maximal eigenvector of the graph Laplacian \cite{DelormePoljak1993,PoljakRendl1995}.
-The three bipartite graphs $G48$, $G49$, $G50$ will not be considered because their optima cuts can be achieved at the initial step.
-The approximate solutions obtained with a parallel evolutionary algorithm are chosen to be the reference.
-Besides some extra work on calculating $N(\vec x)$ and choosing $\vec v\in\partial N(\vec x)$, both of which can be easily achieved by sorting, the detailed implementation of \textbf{CIA0} and \textbf{CIA1} is almost the same as that of SI for the maxcut problem, and so does the cost.
-In this regard, an anti-Cheeger iteration and a maxcut iteration, both adopted in \textbf{CIA2} as shown in Fig.~\ref{flowchart}, are considered to have the same cost.
-The interested readers are referred to \cite{SZZ2018} for more details on the implementation and cost analysis, which are skipped here for simplicity.
-We have tried $p=1,2,\infty$ in Eq.~\eqref{eq:twostep_x2} and found that, as we also expected in presenting the Dinkelbach iteration~\eqref{iter0}, the results for different $p$ $(=1,2,\infty)$ are comparable.
-Hence we only report the results for $p=1$ below.
+In this section, we conduct performance evaluation of the proposed CIAs on the graphs with positive weight in G-set\footnote{Downloaded from {\tt https://web.stanford.edu/~yyye/yyye/Gset/}} and always set the initial data $\vec x^0$ to be the maximal eigenvector of the graph Laplacian \cite{DelormePoljak1993,PoljakRendl1995}.
+The three bipartite graphs $G48$, $G49$, $G50$ will not be considered because their optimal cuts can be achieved at the initial step.
+We first utilize the numerical solutions produced by MOH \cite{mahao2017} as the reference to check the quality of approximate solutions obtained by CIAs (see Section~\ref{sec:cia_ref}).
+Then, we carry out a fair comparison between CIAs and CirCut \cite{burer2002rank} to further investigate the computational cost (see Section \ref{sec:cia_cirah}).
+It should be pointed out that both MOH and CirCut are originally designed for the maxcut problem~\eqref{eq:maxcut} and we have to modify them to produce approximate reference solutions for the anti-Cheeger cut problem~\eqref{eq:antiCheeger} in this work.
+The interested readers may find more details on MOH and CirCut for the anti-Cheeger cut in Appendix \ref{app:moh} and Appendix \ref{app:rank2}, respectively.